progistar/pXg/README.md

 ### IGV viewer
 <img src="https://github.com/progistar/pXg/blob/main/img/toy.viewer.png"/>
 When pXg finishes identifying peptides, the resulting GTF and SAM files are immediately available in the <a href="https://software.broadinstitute.org/software/igv/" target="_blank">IGV viewer</a>.

+## TODO
+### Integrative pipeline
+* The pXg pipline will be intragted with SOTA de novo sequencing tools and RNA-Seq aligners to deal with 1) MS/MS spectra, 2) fastq (RNA-Seq), 3) Gene annotation, 4) Genome sequence, and 5) Protein sequence database at once!<br>
+* For example, Casanovo is the SOTA now; therefore, we are implementing to deal with that of input file.